-A Printed Circuit Boards is more of an electrical circuit whose conductors and components are within a mechanical structure.
+About PCBs production， A Printed Circuit Board is more of an electrical circuit whose conductors and components are within a mechanical structure.
 Printed Circuit Boards not only support but also electronically connect elements found in electronic devices, and with the constant changing technology, so does PCBs change.

 Technological changes affect almost everything across the globe, and PCBs are not left out.
-In turn, puts pressure to PCB manufacturers to cope up with the latest trends in the market.
-As a result, this pressure affects the prices that PCBs production and this article will cover in detail how these different technologies affect PCB cost.
+In turn, it puts pressure on PCB manufacturers to cope with the latest market trends.
+As a result, this pressure affects PCBs’ prices, and this article will cover in detail how these different technologies affect PCB costs.

 Materials used during the manufacture of a circuit board will invariably affect/impact its cost.
 Standard or conventional PCBs are laminated using FR4 equipment.
-However, FR4 document doesn’t suffice for PCBs meant for high-intensity use, such as the ones that are common in fuel industries, aerospace, and control systems.
+However, the FR4 document doesn’t suffice for PCBs meant for high-intensity use, such as those common in fuel industries, aerospace, and control systems.

-Some of the factors that are known to impact on the selection of material include thermal reliability, heat transfer, temperature reliability, mechanical properties, and signal performance.
-Right material used in the manufacture of PCBs must pass the above tests, a reason as to why the cost might be high than usual.
+Some of the factors that impact material selection include thermal reliability, heat transfer, temperature reliability, mechanical properties, and signal performance.
+Right material used in the manufacture of PCBs must pass the above tests, a reason why the cost might be higher than usual.

-If the board has got the capabilities of withstanding high-intensity loads, then the cost of procuring them will be slightly costly than the rest.
+If the board can withstand high-intensity loads, then the cost of procuring them will be slightly more costly than the rest.
 Still, if the circuit board can withstand a wide range of temperature changes, among others, expect them to be a bit expensive.

-Another popular dimension that a lot of PCB users highly request is the 21 X 24″ (533 x 610mm) dimension or measurements.
-The space that gets consumed by the components on a PCB will also affect its price with PCBs with huge dimensions costing more.
+Another popular dimension that many PCB users highly request is the 21 X 24″ (533 x 610mm) dimension or measurements.
+The space consumed by the components on a PCB will also affect its price, with PCBs with huge dimensions costing more.

-For example, a PCB board with dimensions of 18 x 24 consumes more space than an 18 x 21 boards, and a bit costly.
-In short, the bigger the size of a PCB, the more material that is needed to manufacture it, meaning that its cost will be higher.
+For example, a PCB board with 18 x 24 consumes more space than an 18 x 21 board and is costly.
+In short, the bigger the size of a PCB, the more material is needed to manufacture it, meaning that its cost will be higher.

 However, technology is rapidly changing and impacting how manufacturers try to reduce the size of the PCBs and lower their costs.
 Put in short, the dimension of a PCB design is one of the main determining factors that impact the overall price of the PCB.

-Even if a firm manufacturers small-sized PCBs at high volumes, the total cost is less as opposed to low-volume large printed circuit boards.
+Even if a firm manufacturers small-sized PCBs at high volumes, the total cost is less than low-volume large printed circuit boards.

-Another huge factor that will determine the price of a circuit board is the number of layers in a PCB.
-The types of materials involved during the manufacturing process and overall resolve pricing differences, thick PCBs require more time and work.
+Another huge factor determining the price of a circuit board is the number of layers in a PCB.
+The materials involved during manufacturing and overall resolve pricing differences; thick PCBs require more time and work.

 Overall, the cost increases based on layer-by-layer and is as below:

-A majority of significant increases in the cost of manufacturing is likely when a second layer gets added on the board.
-But again, cost increases are somewhat less steep the moment a given design crosses or goes over the eight-later threshold.
+A majority of significant increases in the cost of manufacturing are likely when a second layer gets added on the board.
+But again, cost increases are somewhat less steep when a given design crosses or goes over the eight-later threshold.

-As a layer gets added, more production steps are involved, a reason as to why its cost might be high compared to the rest.
-Depending on the type of materials used in a given PCB design, more layers might be needed to ensure that there is a stable composition.
+As a layer gets added, more production steps are involved, so its cost might be high compared to the rest.
+Depending on the materials used in a given PCB design, more layers might be needed to ensure a stable composition.

-Unique design that goes into the production of a PCB also affects its price.
-If you visit a PCB maker having in mind custom specifications, expect the amount to be a bit high than a conventional printed circuit board.
+The unique design that goes into the production of a PCB also affects its price.
+If you visit a PCB maker with custom specifications, expect the amount to be a bit higher than a conventional printed circuit board.

 Custom specifications are known for raising the production costs, even if the board is small and probably consisting of a single or two layers.
-The most significant determining factor that sees prices increasing is determined by whether some of the features need special tools or other skills to achieve.
+The most significant determining factor that sees prices increasing is whether some features need special tools or other skills to achieve.

-Some of the examples of unique or custom specifications that a lot of people ask for include solder mask clearance and side-plating.
+Some examples of unique or custom specifications that many people ask for include solder mask clearance and side-plating.
 That’s not all.
 Other users demand their boards to have contoured edges, an aspect that raises their prices.

 CUstom features need specialized skills and technicians to produce.
 Sadly, there aren’t plenty of them around, thereby increasing production costs.
 If your design is challenging to build with a few PCB makers only having an idea, the price will be high.